Miramac/vscode-exec-node/README.md

-# Node Exec
+# Node.js Exec

-### Execute the current file or your selected code with node.js.
+### Run the current file or the code you selected with node.js.

 ## Usage